-As argued in the previous section of this Inspector's Report, the crux of the issue is whether a condition attached to a planning permission can remove or cancel the provisions made for exempted development in the Regulations, and it is not proposed to re-state those arguments.
+As argued in the previous section of this Inspector's Report, the crux of the issue is whether a condition attached to a planning permission can remove or cancel the provisions made for exempted development in the Planning and Development Regulations, 2001 (as amended); and it is not proposed to re-state those arguments here.
 The reason given for attaching condition 19 baldly states- "In the interest of clarity and the proper planning and sustainable development of the area".
-Lhave already contended, that the reason for attaching such a condition as no. 19, was that the impacts of a possible grid connection on the environment and European sites was unknown at the time of the making of the decision, as the line of the possible grid connection was not indicated, and the Board would not have been able to assess the impacts on the environment for the purposes of environmental impact assessment or the impact on European sites for the purposes of appropriate assessment.
-This underground grid connection was the subject of a referral under section 5 to Cork County Council, and subsequently referred to An Bord Pleanála.
-This referral included a detailed Appropriate Assessment Screening Report and an Ecological assessment.
-The Appropriate Assessment Screening Report identified the European sites which could be impacted by the cable route - particularly the Stack's to Mullagharierk Mountains, West Limerick Hills and Mount Eagle SPA and the Blackwater River

-(Cork/Waterford) SAC - either through disturbance of Hen harrier and its habitat, or by way of possible siltation/contamination of streams which flow into the Blackwater River (Cork Waterford) SAC.
-The referral afforded the planning authority, and the Board, the opportunity to screen the development for both environmental impact assessment and appropriate assessment - regard being had to the status of permissions in the area and likely future developments, in order to assess the cumulative impact of such developments/proposals on the environment and the incombination impacts on European sites.
+I have already contended, that the reason for attaching such a condition as no. 19, was that the impacts of a possible grid connection on the environment and European sites was unknown at the time of the making of the decision, as the line of the possible grid connection was not indicated; and the Board would not have been able to assess the impacts on the environment for the purposes of environmental impact assessment or the impact on European sites for the purposes of appropriate assessment.
+This underground cable was the subject of a referral under section 5 to Cork County Council, and subsequently referred to An Bord Pleanála.
+This referral included a detailed Natura Impact Statement and an Ecological assessment.
+The NIS identified the European sites which could be impacted by the cable route - particularly the Stack's to Mullagharierk Mountains, West Limerick Hills and Mount Eagle SPA and the Blackwater River (Cork/Waterford) SAC - either through disturbance of Hen harrier and its habitat, or by way of possible siltation/contamination of streams which flow into the Blackwater River (Cork Waterford) SAC.
+The referral afforded the planning authority, and the Board, the opportunity to screen the development for environmental impact assessment and to screen the development for appropriate assessment/carry out a Stage 2 Appropriate Assessment - regard being had to the status of permissions in the area and likely future developments, in order to assess the cumulative impact of such developments/proposals on the environment, and the in-combination impacts on European sites.
 The Board's decision of 23rd February 2011, clearly indicated that it did have regard to the location of the site partially within an SPA, and adjacent to an SAC, and had regard to the ecological report submitted by the wind farm operator.
 I would contend that this opportunity afforded to the planning authority, and to the Board, to examine the impact of the cable on the environment and on European sites, by way of section 5 referral, distinguishes this particular case from other similar-type cases which might be regarded as establishing a precedent, and would satisfy the spirit of condition 19 of the relevant wind farm permission.

 9.2.3.
-Glenlara Sub-station to Ballynahulla Sub-Station
+Glenlara Sub-station to Kingwilliamstown Bridge, Ballydesmond